2016 - Lala Lajpat Rai 150th Birth Anniversary | Commemorative Coin

-The first commemorative coin for the year 2016 was released on occasion of 150th Birth Anniversary of Lala Lajpat Rai.
+The first commemorative coin of 2016 was released to mark 150th Birth Anniversary of Lala Lajpat Rai.

 Release Function: